CDCgov/PASS/SGMC/Readme.md

 This folder contains the necessary scripts and data files to scrape, geolocate, and process data from the National Center for Biotechnology Information (NCBI).

+# Install all Packages

+use terminal to

+run 'pyhton requirements.txt'

 # Files

 NCBI_webScrape.ipynb: A Jupyter Notebook script for scraping data from the NCBI website.